Derriopos

-Derriopos or Deuriopus (Strabo: Δευρίοπος Deuriopos; Stephanus of Byzantium: Δουρίοπος Douriopos) was a subdivision of Paionia, in what is today North Macedonia.
+Derriopos or Deuriopus (Strabo: Δευρίοπος Deuriopos; Stephanus of Byzantium: Δουρίοπος Douriopos) was a subdivision of Pelagonia, in what is today North Macedonia.
 Its exact limits are unclear, but it is known that it contained lands around the river Crna (ancient Erigonus).
-The towns Bryanium (Bruanion in ancient Greek) and Styberra (also known as Stuberrha, near today's Prilep) were located in Derriopos.
 Livy describes Derriopos as a region of Paionia, but also locates the Derriopian city of Styberra in Pelagonia.
-Pelagonia was used as a name for the westernmost part of Paionia, while the north-westernmost part of Pelagonia was referred to as Derriopos.
+This was because Pelagonia was used as a name for the westernmost part of Paionia, while the north-westernmost part of Pelagonia was referred to as Derriopos.
+The towns Bryanium and Styberra, near today's Prilep, were located in Derriopos.
 According to Livy, Philip V of Macedon founded the city of Perseis in Derriopos, named after his eldest son, Perseus.

-After the defeat in the Battle of Pydna in 168 BCE, Macedonia was severely punished and reduced to a Roman province when also Perseida as a town must have been quickly renamed to Derriopos, to carry the same name as the whole region of Derriopos.
-There is a stone with inscription said to be found on the site of Styberra, erected there with the aim to commemorate a donation of 1500 denarii, by Philip, who was a politarch of Derriopos; that is, an elected governor of the town during the Roman era of Macedonia.
+After the defeat in the Battle of Pydna in 168 BCE, Macedonia was severely punished and reduced to a Roman province when also Perseis as a town must have been quickly renamed to Derriopos, to carry the same name as the whole region of Derriopos.
+There is a stone with inscription said to be found on the site of Styberra, erected there with the aim to commemorate a donation of 1500 denarii, by Philip, who was a politarch of Derriopos; that is, an elected governor of the town during the Roman province of Macedonia.